LOS ANGELES — Santa Barbara attorney Michael Arthur Pina was

 complete the required 25 hours of minimum continuing legal education.

-The attorney claimed he had taken the course hours, which were
+The attorney said he had taken the course hours, which were

 supposed to have been completed in the “compliance period”